Iggy Katona: MARC/ARCA career

 In 1952, fellow Toledoan John Marcum created his Midwest Association for Race Cars as a Northern counterpart to the Southern stock car series of the day, Bill France, Sr.'s NASCAR.
 Katona was a force in the series from the beginning, finishing 3rd in the series' inaugural campaign in 1953, 2nd in 1954, and winning the championship in 1955, 1956, and 1957.
 His 4th MARC championship came in 1962 driving his #30 Ford.

 Although he developed his racing skills on the short tracks of the Midwest, Katona adapted well when the MARC changed its name to ARCA and began racing on superspeedways in 1964, winning the ARCA race at Daytona three times.
-He won his 5th and 6th titles in 1966 and – at the age of 51 – 1967.
-His consistency was his biggest asset; he finished in the top ten in series points 21 straight seasons, from 1953–73.
+He won his 5th and 6th titles in 1966 and, at the age of 51, 1967.
+His consistency was his biggest asset, as he finished in the top ten in series points in 21 straight seasons from 1953–73.